ViaTechSystems/FrontendBlogRedesign/README.md

 ## Django Information:

-You need to install the requirement.txt file like so from the directory with the file:
+You need to install the requirements like so with the terminal from the directory with requirement.txt file in it:

 ```pip3 install -r requirements.txt```